BenjaminHolderbein/connected-vehicle-data-pipeline/README.md

   - Prepare for containerization with Docker.

 - **Presentation**
-  - Build a Streamlit dashboard:
+  - Extend Streamlit dashboard:
     - Show recent scored transactions.
     - Plot live fraud metrics (ROC/PR, precision/recall at threshold).
     - Add threshold slider for what-if analysis.
   - Deploy the dashboard (Streamlit Cloud, Render, or similar) to share via a public link.

+---

 ## Notes
 - **All data is synthetic** and generated locally.